szarnyasg/ec2-bootstrap/terraform/README.md

 - `private_key_filepath`: The path to the private key.
 This is used to execute Ansible provisioner on the EC2 instance.
 - `key_pair_public_key`: The public key associated with the above `key_pair_name`.
 This can be a SSH public key e.g.: `ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQD3F6tyPEFEzV0LX3X8BsXdMsQz1x2cEikKDEY0aIj41qgxMCP/iteneqXSIFZBp5vizPvaoIR3Um9xK7PGoW8giupGn+EPuxIA4cDM4vzOqOkiMPhz5XK0whEjkVzTo4+S0puvDZuwIsdiW9mxhJc7tgBNL0cYlWSYVkz4G/fslNfRPW5mYAM49f4fhtxPb5ok4Q2Lg9dPKVHO/Bgeu5woMc7RY0p1ej6D4CKFE6lymSDJpW0YHX/wqE9+cfEauh7xZcG0q9t2ta6F6fmX0agvpFyZo8aFbXeUBr7osSCJNgvavWbM/06niWrOvYX2xwWdhXmXSrbX8ZbabVohBK41 email@example.com`.
 - `remote_exec_username`: The remote username to use.
 In case of using an Ubuntu image the username is `ubuntu`.
+- `create_raid_drives`: Create RAID drives (only set to true when the EC2 instance has multiple Nvme drives)

 The `key_pair` is used to connect to the EC2 instance once it is deployed.
 More information about the `key-pair` can be found [here](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/key_pair).